 36. Visit a nature center – Many of them have programs that will help your Cub Scouts complete adventures.

-37. Build an obstacle course – Have the boys come up with their own ideas for a course.
-If you need to give them a little inspiration, here’s an article with some cool suggestions.
+37. Build an obstacle course – Have the Scouts come up with their own ideas for a course.
+If you need to give them a little inspiration, here's an article with some cool suggestions.

-38. Visit the fire or police department – Turn this into a service project by having the boys write thank you notes or put together treat bags for the police officers and firefighters before you go.
+38. Visit the fire or police department – Turn this into a service project by having the Scouts write thank you notes or put together treat bags for the police officers and firefighters before you go.